finn/plack-handbook/en/14_use_plack_request.md

         return $res->finalize;
     };

-The only thing you need to change, if you're migrating from HTTP::Engine, is the first line of the application to create a Plack::Request out of PSGI env (`shift`) and then call `finalize` to get an array reference out of Response object.
+The only things you need to change if you're migrating from HTTP::Engine is the first line of the application to create a Plack::Request out of PSGI env (`shift`) and adding the call to  `finalize` to get an array reference out of the Response object.

-Many other methods like `path_info`, `uri`, `param`, `redirect` etc. work like HTTP::Engine::Request and Response object which is very similar to [Catalyst](http://search.cpan.org/dist/Catalyst-Runtime) 's Request and Response object.
+Many other methods like `path_info`, `uri`, `param`, `redirect`, etc. work like HTTP::Engine::Request and Response objects which are very similar to [Catalyst](http://search.cpan.org/dist/Catalyst-Runtime) 's Request and Response objects.

 ### Plack::Request and Plack